The Non-Alcoholic Gin & Tonic: A Classic Mocktail for the Sober-Curious

 - Build the base: Add fresh ice to the glass.
 Pour in the non-alcoholic gin.

 - Top it off: Slowly add tonic water.
-Listen to the fizz—it’s the sound of happiness.
+Listen to the fizz, it's the sound of happiness.

 - Citrus assault: Squeeze the lime wedge into the drink, then drop it in.